 Recent changes have disrupted many industries, businesses and even business functions such as marketing.
 The Human Resources (HR) profession is also beginning to feel the effects of the rapid pace of change.

 In the past, HR professionals focused on personnel functions: recruitment, payroll administration, training and development plans, and other administrative tasks.
 Today, HR people cannot depend only on the traditional approach.
 They must transform and embrace HR 4.0.
 What follows is a look at what that means for HR professionals.

-First, HR people must be able to identify the skills needed for the industry in which their organisation is active.
-Digitisation, for example, definitely demands a new kind of skill set that can be applied in many fields.
-HR professionals must identify what skill sets the workforce and organisation they serve is currently lacking.
+Firstly, HR people must be able to identify the skills needed for the area of Industry in which their organization is active.
+Digitization, for example, definitely demands a new kind of skill set that can be applied in many fields.
+HR professionals must identify what skill sets the workforce and organization they serve is currently lacking.

 Second, HR must become more digitally focused.
 In order to keep ahead of competitors — who are almost certainly making similar changes — HR professionals need to keep up with technological trends as well.

 Whether it is for the sake of knowledge to understand what is in the market, or because the organisation wants to adopt some new technologies, it is especially important for HR professionals to understand technological trends.

 Third, HR must reconsider how they network and interact.
 HR professionals can no longer rely on the old ways of interaction — they must change the way they communicate with internal and external clients.
 Again, with technology in mind, it’s time to consider other new and effective communication tools.

 HR professionals these days are dealing with younger people in the workforce for whom digital communication is as natural as breathing.
 So it’s important to understand their habits, especially when it’s time for recruitment.